 Background & Methodology

-The youth.gov Program Directory features evidence-based programs whose purpose is to prevent and/or reduce delinquency or other problem behaviors in young people (under age 18).
+The Program Directories featured on youth.gov provide evidence-based programs with the goals of preventing and/or reducing delinquency or other problem behaviors in young people (under age 18).
 Two sets of programs are included:

 - The Teen Pregnancy Prevention program directory.
 Under a contract with the Department of Health and Human Services (HHS), Mathematica Policy Research conducted a systematic review of the evidence base for programs to prevent teen pregnancy, sexually transmitted infections, and/or sexual risk behaviors.